-With Walmart and American Express teaming up to offer a prepaid card that eliminates most fees, it may seem that checking accounts -- and their rising costs -- have finally met their match.
+With the Walmart Bluebird card -- a prepaid card that eliminates most fees -- it may seem that checking accounts and their rising costs -- have finally met their match.
 But there are some things you should keep in mind before you opt for any prepaid debit card over a traditional checking account.

+- Few fees.
 The Walmart Bluebird card does not charge set-up fees, transaction fees or maintenance fees.
-As such, it is a viable, low-cost alternative to carrying cash, but there are still a few downsides:
+As such, it is a viable, low-cost alternative to carrying cash.

 - You won't be protected by the FDIC.
 With an ordinary debit card, you would be drawing from money on deposit at a bank, so your deposit would be protected by FDIC insurance.
-When you pay into your Walmart Bluebird account, the money that Walmart and American Express are holding for you won't be subject to any such protections.
-Sure, Walmart and American Express are huge, successful companies, but as the financial crisis reminded people, sometimes the bigger they are, the harder they fall.
+When you pay into your Walmart Bluebird account, the money that Walmart holds for you won't be subject to any such protections.
+Sure, Walmart is a successful company, but as the financial crisis reminded people, sometimes the bigger they are, the harder they fall.

 - You may still pay ATM withdrawal fees.
 ATM withdrawals are free if the customer enrolls in direct deposit and uses the MoneyPass ATM network, but if either of those conditions isn't met, a $2 fee will apply for each withdrawal.

 Alternatives to prepaid cards